mattf1n/public-web-face-authentication/DESIGN.md

 ### Welcome

 We used Jinja to welome users by name when they log in.
 We took a screenshot of the my.harvard page to act as a fun background.
 We decided to do this instead of taking its source code because the source code had many links to multiple other css, Javscript files.
 We added invisible buttons around the logo on the top left corner and the sign out in the top right corner which redirects the user to login.
 We also added a log out button to make it more obvious.
-We decided to log the user back out immediately when loading the page so that a simple refresh will bring the user back to the login page.

 *A "design document" for your project in the form of a Markdown file called DESIGN.md that discusses, technically, how you implemented your project and why you made the design decisions you did.
 Your design document should be at least several paragraphs in length.
 Whereas your documentation is meant to be a user’s manual, consider your design document your opportunity to give the staff a technical tour of your project underneath its hood.*